freeradical13/freeradical13.github.io/index.md

 #### Cell adherence

 Some cells adhere to the surface of the plate.
 To de-adhere cells, a solution is used of 0.25% trypsin with [Ethylenediaminetetraacetic acid][] (EDTA) in a balanced salt solution without Ca and Mg.
 EDTA chelates divalent cations such as Ca<sup>++</sup> and Mg<sup>++</sup> which are used as part of adherence.
 Trypsin acts as a membrane-impermeable enzyme that cleaves the cell membrane proteins that participate in adherence.

 This solution is stored in a refrigerator and thawed for about 10 minutes before use.
+After removing media from a solution and before applying trypsin, wash cells with PBS to remove material that may inhibit trypsin.
+After adding trypsin, incubate in 37°C / 5% CO<sub>2</sub> for about 5 minutes to complete the de-adherence.

+#### Fixing Cells

+Fixing cells is the process of putting cells into a state to reduce their degradation in preparation for staining.
+This may be done by washing with PBS and then adding 95% ethanol solution for about 10 minutes.

+Mounting media may be used on a microscope slide to solidify cells' positions.
+Examples include Permount, glutaraldehyde fixative solution, aqueous mounting medium (Anti-Fade), etc.

 ### Staining